Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

     ![](/_images/_atc/_atc_assembly/_spindle/atc_assembly_spin_z-plus-drag3.JPG){.aligncenter .size-medium}

-#### 4x4 Users Remove 2 Links from X-axis Drag Chain
+### 4x4 Machines Remove 2 Links from X-axis Drag Chain

-1. 4x4 users will need to remove 2 links from your X-axis drag chain.
+1. 4x4 users may need to remove 2 links from your X-axis drag chain.
 This gives you a bit more length for your spindle cable to reach your VFD.

     ![](/_images/_atc/_atc_assembly/_spindle/atc_assembly_spin_removelinks.jpg){.aligncenter .size-medium}